teachertalha/LMS/README.md

 - Visit the application on http://localhost:3000.

 - As an admin, you can manage courses, create assessments, and monitor user progress.
+To access the admin dashboard, if your application is running locally, you can navigate to http://localhost:3000/dashboard.

 - Users can register, log in, view courses, take assessments, and receive certificates.